 Realizing that your beloved family member may be the victim of nursing home abuse and neglect is a horrifying experience.
 The process of holding the negligent retirement home or care facility accountable can be daunting, and most facilities’ insurance companies are prepared to deny any wrongdoing.

-In order to be successful in a claim against a nursing home you must prove three things: that the facility owed a duty of care to your loved one, that they failed to uphold that duty, and that, as a direct result, your loved one suffered harm.
+In order to be successful in a claim against a nursing home, you must prove three things: that the facility owed a duty of care to your loved one, that they failed to uphold that duty, and that, as a direct result, your loved one suffered harm.
 While the abuse or neglect may appear obvious, it can be a laborious process to document and prove everything that happened.
 We will begin by hearing your story, reviewing all medical records with our in-house doctor, and we will prepare to take your case to trial if the defendants do not cooperate with a settlement.

-Costs of Hiring Nursing Home Abuse Lawyers
+How Much Does Hiring Philadelphia Nursing Home Abuse Lawyers Cost?

 We believe in standing up for the vulnerable – regardless of wealth and income.
 This is why we work on a contingent fee basis.
 The contingent fee means we only get paid if we win your case, and you incur no financial risk whatsoever in bringing a legal claim against the nursing home.
 If we do not recover a settlement or verdict in your favor, you owe us nothing.

-If someone you love resides in a long-term healthcare centre and you suspect that they may be the victim of neglect or physical, emotional, financial, or sexual abuse, call our experienced team of legal professionals for a free consultation today.
+If someone you love resides in a long-term healthcare center and you suspect that they may be the victim of neglect or physical, emotional, financial, or sexual abuse, call our experienced team of legal professionals for a free consultation today.

 Mistreatment in nursing homes or assisted living facilities can harm a nursing home resident in many ways.
 Our team works to stop this at any location in Pennsylvania.
 We look at staffing issues that lead to poor care and fight for damages when harm occurs.
 Individuals and their loved ones trust us to review cases and hold facilities accountable without upfront costs.